 - Two motorcycles are allowed to share a lane, but a car and motorcycle aren’t allowed to share a lane.

 The motorcycle-specific laws above are in place to ensure the safety of motorcyclists and other motorists that they share the road with.
 Staying aware of these laws will ensure your safety and empower you in case you are ever involved in a motorcycle accident.

-If you would like to learn more about the motorcycle-specific laws in Indiana or have been injured in a motorcycle accident, call the experienced motorcycle accident lawyers at Rowe & Hamilton to ensure that all your rights under the law, including the right to compensation, are protected.
+If you would like to learn more about the motorcycle accident attorney-specific laws in Indiana or have been injured in a motorcycle accident, call the experienced motorcycle accident lawyers at Rowe & Hamilton to ensure that all your rights under the law, including the right to compensation, are protected.

 What Are the Most Common Injuries Seen in Motorcycle Accidents?

 Motorcycle accidents can cause a variety of injuries, from minor to life-threatening.
 Keep in mind that the higher the speed and force involved in the collision, the greater the injuries are likely to be.
 Here are the most common injuries seen in motorcycle accidents.

 Vehicle passengers are afforded the protection of their vehicle, but motorcyclists have very little.
 Being thrown off a bike or involved in an accident can cause riders to suffer severe injuries: broken arms, hips, legs, ribs, ankles, hands, and pelvises.